 The Company may selectively write covered call options from time to time in respect of all or a portion of the securities in the Portfolio in order to enhance the Company's total returns, enhance the dividend yield on the securities in the Portfolio and to mitigate the overall volatility of the Portfolio.
+The Company may from time to time hold cash and cash equivalents.
 Based on the Manager's experience using its tactical covered call writing strategy, it expects there will be periods of time when the securities in the Portfolio will be subject to covered call options as well as to periods when no covered call options will be written on the securities in the Portfolio.